jesuscuevas/csus_website/_posts/2021-02-03-cloud-object-storage.md

 - Perform experiments to estimate time required to download data
 - Download objects from Amazon's Simple Storage Service (S3)

+## Announcements

+1. REU summer program - see Martin's post on Discord
+2. Save your key as `~/.ssh/id_rsa`

 123 GO: How would you spend $100 discretionary cash right now?

 ## References